 Proposition 47, also known as the Safe Neighborhoods and Schools Act, was approved by California voters on November 4, 2014.

 This significant law reclassified certain low-level crimes from felonies to misdemeanors.
-The savings from reduced incarceration costs are now being directed toward drug and mental health treatment programs for at-risk students and victims.
-In essence, proposition 47 has led to a reduction in penalties for some theft and drug crimes in California.
+The savings from reduced incarceration costs are now being directed toward drug and mental health treatment programs for at-risk students and victims, offering a ray of hope in their lives.
+In essence, Proposition 47 has resulted in reduced penalties for certain theft and drug crimes in California.

-Proposition 47 changes crimes that were previously classified as felonies or wobblers, meaning that they could be charged as felonies or misdemeanors to misdemeanors.
+Proposition 47 changes crimes that were previously classified as felonies or wobblers, meaning that they can now be charged as misdemeanors instead of felonies.

 The maximum penalty for these crimes under Proposition 47 will be: